-Focus groups were promoted, electronically and by word of mouth, to hospital patients and visitors, existing hospital and community groups, and partner organizations.
-Input was also sought from other populations in the community, including representatives of underserved communities and consumers of services.
+Focus groups were promoted, both electronically and by word of mouth, to hospital patients and visitors, existing hospital and community groups, and partner organizations, or sought from other populations in the community, including representatives of underserved communities and consumers of services.
 The questions below were utilized at each focus group session.

-- What are the most serious health problems in our community? - When considering Social Determinants of Health, which of the following resonate with you as a key social determinant that we should be focusing on? - · Who has the health problems?
+- What are the most serious health problems in our community? - When considering Social Determinants of Health, which of the following resonate with you as a key social determinant that we should be focusing on? - Who has the health problems?
 What groups of individuals are most impacted by these problems? - What keeps people from being healthy?
 In other words, what are the barriers to achieving good health? - What is being done in our community to improve health and to reduce the barriers?
 What resources exist in the community? - How has the COVID-19 pandemic worsened the health issues in our community? - What more can be done to improve health, particularly for those individuals and groups most in need?

-Sentara Leigh Hospital held eight focus group sessions between March and April of 2022.
-The number of participants ranged from eight to30.
+Sentara Princess Anne Hospital and PAASC held nine focus group sessions between March and April 2022.
+The number of participants ranged between eight and 32.
 When possible, representatives from the health department and other local hospitals were invited to attend the sessions.